zhongqin0820/zhongqin0820.github.io/source/_posts/daily/review-anne-lister.md

 [![Places made by google map](https://raw.githubusercontent.com/zhongqin0820/zhongqin0820.github.io/source-articles/source/images/review/tour-map.png)](https://www.google.com/maps/d/embed?mid=1kBAsUzFg86dp8cpL-apd0iXbyn8OGHNZ)
 </div>

-I quite understand her unwillingness of coming back home when they were in Russian.
+I quite understand her unwillingness of coming back home when they were in Russia.
 As a role of the husband in their relationship, she is afraid of losing Ann like losing her many lovers again and facing all the pressure and responsibilities from mental and physical.
 In 1839, she is already 48 years old and her aunt who she can talk to has already died in 1836.
 > Neither politics nor business life, neither her studies nor love had brought her success, happiness or satisfaction.
 To evade the realisation that she had failed at everything she set her hand to, she took flight one last time: "My love of travel is as great as ever."
 > **Steidele Angela** --- <cite>[Gentleman Jack: A biography of Anne Lister, Regency Landowner, Seducer and Secret Diarist](https://www.goodreads.com/book/show/40054063-gentleman-jack)</cite>